 If your circumstances change

-If there are exceptional changes to your circumstances, you may be able to have your Centrelink entitlement reassessed.
+If there are exceptional changes to your circumstances, we may be able to reassess your Centrelink entitlement.
 For us to reassess your entitlement you need to ask for a review.

 If you or your partner get compensation, it may change how much we pay you.

 Page last updated: 23 February 2021

 This information was printed 25 February 2021 from https://www.servicesaustralia.gov.au/individuals/services/centrelink/centrelink-compensation-recovery/what-you-need-know.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.